 Technology is a wonderful thing.
 If you have a backup camera on your trailer, it can make life much easier.
 They are not a panacea, but they let you see where the back of your trailer is going and that can help a lot in figuring out if you are at a good angle.
 A camera is nearly essential if you don’t have a spotter or guide to help you.

 More and more modern trailers are being made with backup cameras as standard equipment, but if you have a newer model or a lower-cost trailer, you will have to buy one.
-You can get a decent setup like this RSV model for just under $200.
+You can get a decent setup like this one for under $150.
 Keep in mind that installation is not typically a simple process.
 Buying a camera through a dealer that will do the installation might be best if you are not especially handy.

 Ready to ride?

 Now that you’ve got the basics to backing up a trailer down, you’re ready to RV!